zenml-io/mlstacks/docs/book/getting-started/installation.md

 - K3D

-If you wish to deploy using these providers you'll need to have accounts (for AWS and GCP) and the relevant CLIs installed.
+If you wish to deploy using these providers you'll need to have accounts (for AWS and GCP) and the relevant CLIs installed and authenticated.
 You will also need to have the relevant permissions to deploy, manage and destroy resources in these accounts.
 Please refer to the documentation for those providers for more information.